SamuelEarl/fanny-pack-ui-old/src/routes/get-started.svelte.md

 @import "fonts.css";
 @import "theme.css";
 @import "fpcl-theme.css";
-@import "fpcl-theme-overrides.css";
 @import "base.css";
 @import "utils.css";
 @import "fpcl-utils.css";
 ```

 NOTE: Since CSS styles that are declared later will override styles that are declared earlier, remember that the order of these imports matters.
-So make sure that `fpcl-theme-overrides.css` is imported after `fpcl-theme.css` and that `fpcl-utils.css` is imported last.

 Then import the `/src/assets/styles/main.css` file into the `<style>` tag of the `/src/routes/__layout.svelte` file.
 That import would look like this: